 - Use a comma to separate two or more adjectives (descriptive words) before a noun if the word order of the two could be reversed and the comma takes the place of “and.”

 Example: The slumbering, snoring dog awoke with a start.

-- Use a comma after a nonessential clause (which begins with who, whom, which or that and includes a verb).
+- Use a comma after a nonessential clause (one that begins with who, whom, which, or that, and includes a verb).

 Example: The innkeeper, who is still sleeping, prepared our breakfast the night before.